Mitch Albom: As playwright

-Musician
+As musician

-Albom is an accomplished songwriter, pianist and lyricist.
+Albom is an accomplished songwriter, pianist, and lyricist.
 In 1992, he wrote the song "Cookin' For Two" for a television movie, Christmas in Connecticut, directed by Arnold Schwarzenegger.
 The song was nominated for The CableACE Award.
 Albom has been featured on the cover of Making Music Magazine.
 He also co-wrote the song "Hit Somebody (The Hockey Song)", which was recorded by singer/songwriter Warren Zevon with David Letterman on backup vocals.
 The song was released as a single in Canada and will be adapted into a film by director Kevin Smith.
 He performed with the Rock Bottom Remainders, a band of writers that also featured Dave Barry, Stephen King, Ridley Pearson, Amy Tan, Kathi Kamen Goldmark, Sam Barry, and Scott Turow from 1995 until the band dissolved in 2012 with the death of founder Kathi Goldmark.
 Their performances raised funds for various children's literacy projects across the country.

 In July 2013, Albom co-authored Hard Listening (Coliloquy, 2013) with the rest of the Rock Bottom Remainders.
 The ebook combines essays, fiction, musings, candid email exchanges, and conversations, compromising photographs, audio, and video clips, and interactive quizzes to give readers a view into the private lives of the authors.

+As a podcaster

+Based off of his memoir Tuesdays With Morrie, Albom started a podcast titled "Tuesday People."
+According to his website, in each episode of "Tuesday People," Albom "explores the themes he and his old professor spoke about as Morrie was leaving the world, and how they relate to leading a better life."
+An episode is uploaded to podcast platforms on each Tuesday.
+He often brings guests onto this show and he frequently interacts with his audience, answering their questions and providing advice based off of his experiences with Morrie Schwartz.

 Charity work

 "The Dream Fund", established in 1989, provides a scholarship for disadvantaged children to study the arts.
 "A Time to Help" which started in 1998, is a Detroit volunteer group.
 "S.A.Y.
 (Super All Year) Detroit" is an umbrella program that funds shelters and cares for the homeless.
-It is now a 501(c)3 nonprofit organization that funds numerous homeless shelters throughout the Metro Detroit area.
+It is now a 501(c)(3) nonprofit organization that funds numerous homeless shelters throughout the Metro Detroit area.